midhunkalarikkal/sampleLoginLogout/README.md

 ⛔ Middleware to protect routes
 🖥️ Dynamic pages using EJS
 🚫 Prevent caching to enhance security

 🛠️ Technologies Used

 Node.js
 Express
 EJS

+📊 Sample user data
+📧 Email: sampleuser@gmail.com
+🔑 Password: Sample@123

+This project was a great learning experience and helped me dive deeper into building secure and dynamic web applications.